MituuZ/convo-forge/readme.md

 # Path to the cforge directory.
 This will hold new history files by default.
 # ~ is expanded to the user's home directory based on `$HOME` or `%USERPROFILE%`. (not verified on windows)
 cforge_dir = "~/cforge"

+# Path to the cforge directory.
+This can used as a shortcut to find files for `context` or `switch` command
+knowledge_dir = ""

 # System prompt that configures the AI assistant's behavior.
 system_prompt = """